lillianpope/EX02-LetterSize/README.md

 Be sure that you accept the invitation first and use the URL from the your new project when you clone it in Intellij.

 Like our last exercise, we are going to start by creating a Java class.
 The file for this project is called **LetterSize.java**.
-Right click on `src` select `New -> Java Class` to create a class called **edu.vcccd.vc.csv40.LetterSize**.
+In the Project view, click the trianble next to the project name, then `src`, then `main`, then right-click on `java` select `New -> Java Class` to create a class called **edu.vcccd.vc.csv40.LetterSize**.

 That lass action will create a file named **LetterSize.java**.
 This file is where your source code will go.
 Replace the code in that file with the code in the grey box below: